GIFT: A Framework Towards Global Interpretable Faithful Textual Explanations of Vision Classifiers: Framework

 \subsection{Stage 2: From visual counterfactuals to text}

 For each counterfactual pair, \ours{} creates a change caption, translating the visual changes from the original image to the counterfactual into simple, descriptive natural language.

 Visual counterfactuals, \textit{per se}, require tedious and subjective manual comparison to become interpretable.
+Moreover, natural language is often more accessible to humans than low-level visual cues, such as saliency maps or feature vectors~\citep{sammani2022nlx-gpt,nauta2023review}.
 We use instead vision-language models (VLMs) to \textit{change-caption} \citep{guo2022clip4idc,qiu2020image_change_captioning_3D_aware,hosseinzadeh2021image_change_captioning_auxiliary} each image pair, i.e., to automatically describe the changes between each original image $x$ and its counterfactual $x'$.

 Concretely, we use a Change Captioning model CC that takes as input the pair of images and outputs a change caption $t = \text{CC}(x, x')$.
-While these textual captions enhance interpretability over raw visual comparisons, explanations remain local to each image pair and may be less faithful due to the compressed nature of text and potential noise introduced by the VLM.
-We address these challenges next.
+While more interpretable than visual comparisons, these captions remain local to each image pair and may be less faithful due to the compressed nature of text and potential noise introduced by the VLM.
+The next stages address these.